Raghu711p/ragponam-ATLAS/Project/Project/docs/developer/ARCHITECTURE_DOCUMENTATION.md

-# Student Evaluator System - Architecture Guide
+# E-Learning Platform with Auto Evaluation - Architecture Guide

 ## Overview

-The Student Evaluator System is designed as a modular, scalable application that automates the evaluation of Java programming assignments through JUnit testing.
+The E-Learning Platform with Auto Evaluation is designed as a modular, scalable educational technology solution that automates programming assignment evaluation and provides comprehensive learning management features.
 This guide provides detailed information about the system architecture, component interactions, and development practices.

 ## System Architecture